bincyan/obsidian-chatgpt-bridge/README.md

-# Local REST API for Obsidian
+# LLM Bridges for Obsidian

 See our interactive docs: https://coddingtonbear.github.io/obsidian-local-rest-api/

 Have you ever needed to automate interacting with your notes?
-This plugin gives Obsidian a REST API you can interact with your notes from other tools so you can automate what you need to automate.
+This plugin gives Obsidian a LLM Bridge API you can interact with your notes from other tools so you can automate what you need to automate.

 This plugin provides a secure HTTPS interface gated behind api key authentication that allows you to: